Wesley So: Inaugural Fischer Random World Champion

+2020–present

 On September 19, 2020, So tied for 1st place in the 2020 St. Louis Rapid and Blitz, scoring 24/36 points.
 He won his last 3 games to eventually catch up and tie with Carlsen for winnings of US$45,000.00.
 On September 30, 2020, So ended up runner-up to Carlsen in the 2020 Chess24 Banter Series Finals, losing 3.5–5.5, and settling for a prize fund of US$6.000.00.
 On October 1, 2020, the Saint Louis Arch Bishops were declared the winners of the 2020 Professional Rapid Online Chess League after the Armenia Eagles were disqualified due to fair play violations.
 This was the Arch Bishops 3rd title overall and 2nd consecutive championship.
 Wesley So was named MVP of the season with an impressive score of 24.5/32 for a performance rating of 2826.

 On October 1, 2020, So accused Tigran L. Petrosian of cheating in his semi-final and final games during the Chess.com 2020 PRO Chess League (So was rated eighth-highest player in the world at the time).
 Petrosian responded to So with a lengthy message including the comments, "You are a biggest looser i ever seen in my life !
 You was doing PIPI in your pampers when i was beating players much more stronger then you! [sic]".
 Chess.com determined that Petrosian had violated fair play regulations; consequently, his team, the Armenia Eagles, were disqualified and the Saint Louis Arch Bishops were crowned champions.
 Chess.com and the PRO Chess League both issued lifetime bans to Petrosian.

 On October 29, 2020, So became US Champion again.
 He amassed a score of 9/11 against a top class field in the online competition.
 So's unbeaten performance was compared by some chess commentators to the dominant performances of Bobby Fischer in the 1960s, particularly Fischer's 11/11 performance in 1963/1964 and his 9.5/11 performance in 1966.
 So's 9/11 score is the third-best score in the US National Championships history.

-On 30 November 2020, So defeated Carlsen to win the Skilling Open championship, the first leg of the Champions Chess Tour.
+On November 30, 2020, So defeated Carlsen to win the Skilling Open championship, the first leg of the Champions Chess Tour.
 Day 1 of the match ended with a score of 2-2, with both players having won 2 games each.
 On Day 2, Magnus won the first game with the black pieces and Wesley drew level the following game with black pieces.
 Game 3 was a close encounter which ended in a draw and Game 4 was a quick played draw in the Berlin Defence.
 The decider match consisted of 2 blitz games (5+3).
 Wesley So won the first game and was able to draw the second, earning the first prize along with US$30,000.